la-dev05/Submission-Tracker/README.md

 ## 📄 License

-© 2025 Lakshya.
-All rights reserved.
+© 2025 Lakshya G. | All rights reserved.
 Unauthorized copying, distribution, or modification of any part of this project is strictly prohibited without prior written consent.

 For inquiries, contact: **lakshya.gupta.ug24@plaksha.edu.in**